deryrahman/secondbrain/docs/1-initial-app-architecture.md

 The implementation should follow 3 layer architecture: handler, service, and persistence.
 The scopes of each layer are follow:
 - **handler**: contribute to validate / modify the request and response, give appropriate http code status (IETF RFC7231), define contract definition for request and response, and become a model adapter between outside world contract and service layer contract.
 - **service**: contains business related logic and model adapter between service layer contract and persistence layer contract.
 Service is not necessarily the name of the resource, it can be any object.
 - **persistence**: handling the data management to interact with persistence object.
 Including storing, accessing, deleting, and updating.
-The name in persistence layer should be a resource name, and the behaviour is limited on CRUD.
+Persistence layer will be used for any query operations.
+Including transactions.

 Another layer but important:
 - **sdk**: contains any components which essential for another developer to develop their own client/addon to interact with secondbrain app.